plutoshe/blog-theme/assets/content/blogs/Collection1_PhysicsSimulation/3d_collision.md

 <img src="http://www.plutoshe.com/assets/content/blogs/Collection1_PhysicsSimulation/3d_collision_2.png" width="50%" height="50%" style="margin:auto"/>

 1. Get the tetrahedron by points of support functions of four directions.
-One direction is assigned, one is the reverse by the first one, the third one is perpendicular direction of the line of previous two points calculated, the last one is the normal of plane constructed by three points we calculated.
+One direction is assigned, one is the reverse by the first one, the third one is the perpendicular direction of the line of previous two points calculated, the last one is the normal of plane constructed by three points we calculated.
 Let's define this tetrahedron as <b>S</b>.
 2. If the origin is all inside 4 faces of <b>S</b>,  origin is enclosed by <b>S</b>, then return.
 3. Get the face of which origin is outside.
 4. Get farthest point by support function on the normal of the face.